bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Alignment-12d-2/readme.md

 ### Content

-This example demonstrates typical alignments for a grade separated road project.
+This example is of typical alignments for a grade separated road project.
+It is the first Unit Test with an alignment with a negative start chainage.

+ `IfcAlignmentHorizontal` with `IfcAlignmentHorizontal.StartDistAlong=-53`

 ### Supporting files